chainflip-io/chainflip-eth-contracts/docs/abstract/Shared.md

 ## `nzUint(uint256 u)`

-   Checks that a uint isn't nonzero/empty
+   Checks that a uint isn't zero/empty

 ## `nzAddr(address a)`

-   Checks that an address isn't nonzero/empty
+   Checks that an address isn't zero/empty

 ## `nzBytes32(bytes32 b)`

-   Checks that a bytes32 isn't nonzero/empty
+   Checks that a bytes32 isn't zero/empty

 ## `nzKey(struct IShared.Key key)`

-   Checks that all of a Key's values are populated
+   Checks that the pubKeyX is populated

 ## `refundGas()`